Open-MBEE/open-mbee.github.io/pages/community/code-of-conduct.md

 permalink: code-of-conduct.html
 ---

-OpenMBEE participants and leadership both fully support a culture of professional courtious treatment and respect.
+OpenMBEE participants and leadership both fully support a culture of professional courteous treatment and respect.

 ## OpenMBEE Code of Conduct